Salamandeenie/POC__Chesstack/README.md

 When a cup or stack of cups lands on a space with another cup on it, the cup is added to the bottom of the attacker’s stack.
 You may move cups onto your own pieces.
 If a stack has 5 or more cups in it, then the stack can only move 1 space in any direction including diagonals.
 The amount of spaces a stack moves when over this amount never increases past 1 space.
 Who controls a stack of cups is dictated by what color of cup is on top of the stack.
-Advanced Rules

-On some occasions, a regular game of Chesstack is either impossible or not wanted.
-Here, extra rules are presented that overwrite existing rules to provide a framework for variants of this game.